Recall Script: What These Lectures Are Really About

 nuisance predictors have been projected out, so the t statistic is a signed signal-over-noise ratio.

-The estimated standard error is $$\widehat{\mathrm{SE}}(\hat\beta_j)=\hat\sigma\sqrt{[(X^TX)^{-1}]_{jj}}.$$ The confidence interval is
+The estimated standard error is $$\widehat{\text{SE}}(\hat\beta_j)=\hat\sigma\sqrt{[(X^TX)^{-1}]_{jj}}.$$ The confidence interval is

-$$\hat\beta_j\pm t_{n-d,1-\alpha/2}\,\widehat{\mathrm{SE}}(\hat\beta_j).$$
+$$\hat\beta_j\pm t_{n-d,1-\alpha/2}\,\widehat{\text{SE}}(\hat\beta_j).$$

 Geometrically, the signal direction for $\beta_j$ is the part of predictor column $X_j$ that remains after removing its projection onto all